-CC2: POSTER DESIGN & CALLIGRAPHY
+CC2: LOGO DESIG & TYPOGRAPHY

-UNIT 1 Poster Design with any social issue of our society (A3 size Handmade with poster colors) UNIT 2 Promotional poster (Digital) for any product in the eve of festival of India (CMYK 4 color Print) .
-UNIT 3 Poster for Govt. of India Department of Tourism (Culture Promotion) (CMYK 4 Color Print)
+UNIT 1 Poster Design with any social issue of our society (A3 size Handmade with poster colors) UNIT 2 Promotional poster (Digital) for any product in the eve of festival of India (CMYK 4 color Print) UNIT 3 Creating press ad layout with typography for print ad with different sizes.
+UNIT 4 Creating color press ad with headline, sub head, body copy with relevant type size and composition.

-- 1. Understand of graphical composition of Poster Design. - 2.
+- 1. Understand graphical composition of Poster Design. - 2.
 Understand the articulation of aesthetic principles (Balance, Rhythm, Harmony, order & movement, Placement, Size, Alignment & orientation) through letter forms and typographical layouts. - 3.
-Explore poster design with Image and text, and have to understand uses of typography with headline (tagline) to attract target audience, they should understand the objective of Poster Design and how to approach target audience on behalf of client. - 4.
-Work with computer using different software to create attractive and useful poster to communicate their idea to the target audience.
+Explore poster design with Image and text, and understand the uses of typography with headline (tagline) to attract target audience; understand the objective of Poster Design and how to approach target audience on behalf of client. - 4.
+Explore the theoretical and applied use of type as an integral part of Applied Art.
+Students also explore typographical Magazine Ad in print media

-CC3: PRESS LAYOUT & TYPOGRAPHY
+CC3: PRESS AD, MAG AD & CALLIGRAPHY